 To make matters worse, because the boys were not going to be back until 18.09 the next shuttle bus to Nozawa was 18.55pm.

 At precisely 18:09 the Shinkansen pulled into Iiyama station and two slightly sheepish boys alighted.
 Big hugs from mum and a reprimand, “hand your phones to me please – no arguments!”

 Apparently, they had the best time at the other station.
-While waiting for the train to return them to Iiyama they played in the snow making the most of their slight change in plans.
+While waiting for the train to return them to Iiyama, they played in the snow, making the most of their slight change in plans.

 “How could you put your mum through such an ordeal?”

 It felt good to finally have a little support, but most of all to see friendly faces from Brisbane.
 It was all quite relaxing until my lads piped up saying they were hungry.
-Of course, nothing would be open at this time of night for a feed!
+The bento meal was about seven hours ago.

-A couple of lodge employees – including the lovely Bonnie – (who happens to be the girlfriend of an old work colleague – small world right!?) kindly allowed us to raid the kitchen supplies.
+A couple of lodge employees – including the lovely Bonnie (who happens to be the girlfriend of an old work colleague – small world right!?) kindly allowed us to raid the kitchen supplies.
 Peanut paste on toast our very un-Japanese meal for our first night in Nozawa!